facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

           init: 0.02
           step: 2.0
           log: true
-        # a custom nevergrad parameter evaluated at runtime (avoid using this whenever possible)
-        dropout: Scalar(lower=0.0, upper=1.0)
         # an integer scalar going from 4 to 16
         # init is set to the middle of the range
         # step is set to a sixth of the range